MarcinMoskala/KtAcademyPortal/README.md

 ## Android

 Android client is used to display list of news.
 It uses common-client logic to display loading, refreshing and obtaining list of elements.

+## Web

+Web client with the same logic like Android app.
+Currently not working yet.

+## Desktop

+Desktop client with the same logic like Android app.
+Currently not working yet.